 How to raise a concern

 We want all our candidates to be treated with respect and feel good about the Parliament regardless of the outcome of their application.
-If you have a concern about the application of this policy you are encouraged to bring this to the attention of the Head of People and Culture.
+If you have a concern about the application of this policy you are encouraged to bring this to the attention of the Head of People Services and Diversity and Inclusion.